shanemelliott/VistAJS/README.md

 # Xinetd

 The VistA setup in this repo uses Xinted for RPC Broker and VistaLink.
-There is one change necessare if you switch from the community version to a licnesed version of Iris.  irissession is located in a different location for each.  look for more info in the stg_rpc and stg_vlk files in the vista directory.
+There is one change necessary if you switch from the community version to a licnesed version of Iris.  irissession is located in a different location for each.
+Look for more info in the stg_rpc and stg_vlk files in the vista directory.

 # FOIA and Access / Verify Code